code4recovery/spec/README.md

 Types have to be consistent across the app to make a good user experience.
 It's common that a user might see meeting results from several areas at a time (this happens in small areas, and near borders).
 The set of meeting types we use is a mutually-agreed-upon set of names across 70+ areas.
 If you have a request to edit the list, we will bring it up at our steering committee meeting.

+### Meeting Guide requirements

+Some applications have requirements about what content needs to be in the feed.
+Meeting Guide, for example, requires `slug`, `day`, `time`, as well as geographic information to be present for it to be imported.

-### Why is slug necessary?
+#### Why is slug necessary?

 Slug is a required unique field because there is an app feature where users may 'favorite' a meeting, and in order for that to persist across sessions we must attach it to a unique field.
 It might seem intuitive that meeting location + time would be a unique combination, but in practice we see cases where there are in fact simultaneous meetings at the same location.

+#### Why are day and time required?

+It's perfectly fine for meetings to be 'by appointment' and this often happens in places where there are not many meetings.
+The app, however, needs this information to present useful information to the user.

-### Why is geographic information necessary for online-only meetings?
+#### Why is geographic information necessary for online-only meetings?

-It is our experience that even online-only meetings have _some_ kind of geographic association, even if that is only through their time zone and place of origin.
-When users must choose between several meetings, showing geographic info can help them find the meetings they might share a geographic affinity with.
+Meeting Guide has far too many meetings in its database to expose them all to individual users.
+To present only the most relevant information, Meeting Guide selects meetings that are "nearby" - even if that meeting is online.
+In these cases, the location can be thought of as a point of origin for the meeting, or a geographic affinity.

-We recommend using an approximate location for these meetings. `formatted_address` is the most flexible field for this, and values can be things like: `Wicker Park, Chicago, IL, USA` (neighborhood), `Chicago, IL, USA` (city), or `Illinois, USA` (state).
+Use approximate locations for these meetings. `formatted_address` is the most flexible field for this, and values can be things like: `Wicker Park, Chicago, IL, USA` (neighborhood), `Chicago, IL, USA` (city), or `Illinois, USA` (state).
 It's also fine to use `country`, `city`, and `state` fields atomically.

-We recommend that addresses be standardized (can you find it with Google Maps?), and imply the time zone.
-For this reason, we don't recommend `United States`, since it spans multiple time zones.
+These locations should standardized (can you find it with Google Maps?), and imply the time zone.
+For this reason, don't use a broad geographic area like `United States` that spans multiple time zones.

 ### Why can't we have HTML in meeting notes?

-We are trying to make the data portable across a range of devices, some of which might not display HTML.
+Data should be portable across a range of devices, some of which might not display HTML.

 ### What about business meetings or other monthly meetings?